webtrees/webtrees.github.io/faq/xref.md

 * XREFs are 20 character fields.
 We would need to design every page with enough space for `(I1234567890123456789)` after the name.
 This places unnecessary restrictions on the page layout.

 * XREFs are not unique.
-If you have 3 family trees on your site, you will have 3 `I1` records.
+If you have 3 family trees on your site, you can have 3 `I1` records.

 * XREFs are written in latin characters, and many languages do not use the latin alphabet.
 It also causes layout problems with right-to-left languages.